Yeemster/CMPE-131-2_Term_Project-/Specification.md

 ### Primary Postconditions
 * After user requests the system for time info, System redirects the User to a page with the tracked time data.
 ### Alternate Sequences
-1. User does not activate the time tracking feature and requests the time information for each project .
+1. At step 5, User does not activate the time tracking feature and requests the time information for each project .
-  a.
-System does not track/add up the time worked
+    - System does not track/add up the time worked
-  b.
-System does not display the time info
+    - System does not display the time info ,
-  c.
-System prompts the user with a message to turn the time tracking feature on and use pomodoro timer.
+    - System prompts the user with a message to turn the time tracking feature on and use pomodoro timer.
 1. User does not select any project before tracking and requests the time information for each project .
-  a.
-System does not track/add up the time worked
+    - System does not track/add up the time worked
-  b.
-System does not display the time info
+    - System does not display the time info
-  c.
-System prompts the user with a message telling it to select a project to receive the information.
+    - System prompts the user with a message telling it to select a project to receive the information.
 1. Both cases 1 and 2 occur.
-  a.
-System does not track/add up the time worked.
+    - System does not track/add up the time worked.
-  b.
-System does not display the time info
+    - System does not display the time info
-  c.
-System prompts the user with a message to select a project to  		    receive the information and turn the time tracking feature on/use 	    the pomodoro timer.
+    - System prompts the user with a message to select a project to  		    receive the information and turn the time tracking feature on/use 	    the pomodoro timer.
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions